Deir al-Dubban: History

 A possible reason behind Deir al-Dubban's name is that its ancient inhabitants worshiped Ba'l Zabub ("Lord of the Flies"), a chief Canaanite deity in the region.

 Moshe Sharon, professor of early Islamic history at Hebrew University, has examined the inscriptions in the caves of Deir al-Dubban.
-He dates them from early 8th century C.E. to early 10th century C.E.
+He dates them from early 8th century CE to early 10th century CE.